simonpai/overwatch/README.md

-# overwatch
+# Overwatch
-An npm package for project static analysis utilities
+An npm package for JavaScript project static analysis.

+Developed at noema.io